 The sponsor must take a very active role in feasibility phase work.
-It is during this time that a variety of solutions are investigated and the project takes shape.
-The real estate plan is developed during this time and it includes a description of the minimum real property interests needed for the project.
-The sponsor is also encouraged to participate as a member of the study team and must participate on the study executive committee, which oversees study costs, schedules and other aspects of work progress.
-Decisions made during this phase are based on the views of the sponsor and what is best for the rest of the project's life.
+It is during this time that a variety of solutions are investigated and the project takes shape. of the technical engineering studies and design; the plans and specifications, which are detailed drawings The real estate plan is developed during this time and it includes a description of the minimum real property and instructions for building the project; and the PPA, interests needed for the project.
+The sponsor is also which describes sponsor and USACE responsibilities for project construction, operation and maintenance. encouraged to participate as a member of the study team and must participate on the study executive committee, which oversees study costs, schedules and Construction The construction phase brings the project into being. other aspects of work progress.
+Decisions made during this phase are based on the views of the sponsor and During construction, the features that have been agreed to by the USACE, sponsor and other project what is best for the rest of the project's life.